VuyoKirabira/powerbi-data-professionals-inisghts/README.md

   2. Salary satisfaction is low
       Only 4.26/10 professionals are happy with their salary.

-  3.High Paying Industries for Data Scientists
+  3. High Paying Industries for Data Scientists
       The industry which data scientists earn the most is healthcare(shared top position with telecoms) which makes sense because predicting trends of sicknesses like covid-19 is invaluable.

   4. Python is the most favoured language
       The language of choice for data professionals is python, a staggering 389/578 professionals chose python as their coding language of choice.

   5. Gender pay
     In this survey on average female participants earn more than their male counterparts, females earn on average 54300 and males earn 53740 on average.